Yidne21/alx-low_level_programming/README.md

-This is a project on understanding c language from ALX - Software engineering school
+This is an ALX project on c to understand c-pointers, arrays and strings